What I Learned from a VA New Construction Nightmare — and What Every Homebuyer Should Know Before Closing

 • Pre-drywall inspection: catch wiring, plumbing, or structural issues while they’re visible.

-• Final inspection before closing: document workmanship & safety; put punch-list items in writing.
+• Final inspection: document workmanship & safety; put punch-list items in writing.

 5) Document everything